Blender-Brussels/blender-brussels.github.io/_posts/2014-05-31-blender-as-presentation-software.md

 share: true
 ---

 Blender can certainly display images, text and videos, but it can do so in realtime with the game engine.
-This then makes it certainly an akward but good candidate for slide-based presentations.
+This then makes it certainly an awkward but good candidate for slide-based presentations.

 For the Constant/Variable exhibition coming in june at Kriekelaar, we want to display a slide-show of Blender works done during our workshop sessions.